What makes a piece of writing strong?

 Devices – personification, alliteration, list of three etc

-Participants expressed this in a variety of ways: they were looking for a well-structured plot, and for a piece of writing to be believable (within its own reality or the rules it's set up for itself).
+Participants were looking for a well-structured plot, and for a piece of writing to be believable (within its own reality or the rules it's set up for itself).

 What is a story if it's not original?
 Even a retelling of an ancient tale needs to come from a new angle.
 For me, you have to balance originality with whatever it is that keeps the reader coming back to your genre or style.
-Detective stories will probably always star detectives, or detective-like characters, but we've seen enough white, male, divorced, ex-military, recovering alcoholic detectives who are also white, male and heterosexual.
+Detective stories will probably always star detectives, or detective-like characters, but we've seen enough divorced, ex-military, recovering alcoholic detectives who are also white, male and heterosexual.
 Change just a couple of these things and you're onto something original.

 A few personal preferences came out too.
 One person said she likes swearing in a story, as it gives it reality (so tying into authenticity, above), others liked suspense or to be surprised, which I suppose all stories have an element of even if they aren't thrillers.
 Some people have a particular affection for a linear storyline, whilst others are fine with it jumping about.